Germany men's national basketball team: Schröder takes over (2017–present)

 At the EuroBasket 2022, Germany co-hosted the competition for the second time.
 With Dennis Schröder back in the fold for the national team, after missing out on the 2020 Olympics, Germany entered the event with high hopes.
 Prior to Germany's Group B opener against France, the German Basketball Federation held a ceremony to honour national team icon Dirk Nowitzki, where his number 14 jersey was officially retired.
 After the conclusion of pre-game festivities, Germany would go on to capitalise on the emotions of the evening to win 63–76.
 Following Germany's victory over Bosnia and Herzegivina in game two, the team prevailed in a tough double overtime battle versus Lithuania 107–109.
 At a record of (3–0), the team would suffer their first defeat of the competition to Slovenia, before closing out the group stage with a win against Hungary.

 After eliminating Montenegro in the Round of 16, Germany were up against Giannis Antetokounmpo and Greece in the quarter-finals.
-However, behind Germany's torrid shooting game, the team emphatically secured their place into the semi-finals for the first time in 17 years; with a 107–96 victory.
-There, the team would come up short against Spain 91–96.
-Although with the bronze medal still in reach, Germany would defeat Poland 82–69, to finish the tournament.
+However, behind Germany's torrid shooting game, the team emphatically secured their place into the semi-finals for the first time in 17 years, with a 107–96 victory.
+There, the team would come up short against the eventual champions Spain 91–96.
+With the bronze medal still in reach, Germany would defeat Poland 82–69, to finish the tournament.

+Following Germany's third-place finish at the Euros in 2022, the team went through European Qualifiers for the 2023 FIBA World Cup.
+Finishing with a (10–2) record during qualification, Germany confirmed their seventh World Cup appearance.
+Entering the event, Germany was poised to not replicate the underwhelming performance they exhibited at the 2019 World Cup, as the team completed the preliminary phase of the competition at (3–0).

+Heading toward the second round, after heavily defeating Georgia 100–73 in the first game, Germany displayed dominance after a slow start to rout Luka Dončić and Slovenia 100–71.
+Led by team captain Dennis Schröder's (24 points and 10 assists), Germany would advance into the quarter-finals.
+There, Germany escaped a back and forth clash versus the surprise team of the tournament in Latvia 81–79.
+At the semis, helped by the clutch performance of national team veteran Andreas Obst and his (24 points), Germany eliminated the United States 111–113, to reach the World Cup final for the first time in their history.
+In the title game, in a tightly contested affair, Germany defeated Serbia 83–77 to become world champions.
+After the event, the consistent play throughout the tournament from Dennis Schröder earned him the MVP award.